Top 10 Best Guitars of All Time: Coolest Guitars Ever

 Fender Strat Worn

 Yeah, yeah, even I am surprised by this choice.
 To be quite honest, I never really liked how the Fender Stratocaster looked.
 As a Les Paul fan, I gravitate more towards the Telecaster.
-But it’s never really all about looks when it comes to guitars.
+But it’s not only about looks when it comes to the best guitars of all time.

 Despite my biases, a Stratocaster is still a Stratocaster and nothing can really come close to its unmistakably unique sound.
 Leo got it right when he made this timeless classic.
 Three single coil pickups are more than enough to do the job.